wilsonmar/gapi-node/README.md

 * Java

 # <a name="Workflow_diagram"></a> Workflow to use Google for shortening URLs

+The following is the narration to this video ___ on YouTube.com and DailyMotion.com ___.
+Videos dynamically reveal these illustrations with spoken text.

 This illustration shows how data is input into and output from Google's servers: